awesomephant/handin18/_posts/2018-05-15-clippings.markdown

 This algorithm allows for tens of thousands of possible variations, making it unlikely any viewer will ever see the same clipping twice.

-The final website is available at [maxkoehler.com/clippings-site](http://www.maxkoehler.com/clippings-site/), sourcecode [here](https://github.com/awesomephant/clippings-site)
+The final website is available at [maxkoehler.com/clippings-site](http://www.maxkoehler.com/clippings-site/), the source code of which is available [here](https://github.com/awesomephant/clippings-site)